PingOne Advanced Identity Cloud

 The trigger type, either simple or cron.

-To decide which trigger type to use, refer to the Quartz documentation on SimpleTriggers and CronTriggers.
+Learn more about these trigger types in the Quartz documentation on SimpleTriggers and CronTriggers.

 repeatCount